-Iowa Workers’ Compensation cases are relatively straight forward when an injury stems from a single traumatic incident.
+Injured employees may be eligible for a workers' compensation settlement for a neck and back injury if they can prove that their job is the cause.
+Iowa Workers’ Compensation cases are relatively straightforward when an injury stems from a single traumatic incident.
 But what about people who have developed back pain or other injuries over time due to their work?
 If you or someone you know has sustained this type of injury, you may be wondering if these cases have any legal footing and if people ever win these types of cases.
-The simple answer is that, with a good personal injury lawyer, you are often able to pursue and receive compensation for this type of workplace injury.
+The simple answer is that, with a good workers' compensation lawyer, you can pursue and receive compensation for this type of workplace injury.

 Even OSHA understands that these injuries can be cumulative rather than incidental.
 Their website states that “Back disorders can develop gradually as a result of microtrauma brought about by repetitive activity over time…” However, they also note that, “Because of the slow and progressive onset of this internal injury, the condition is often ignored until the symptoms become acute, often resulting in disabling injury.”

 Back injuries are one of the most common workers' compensation injuries, resulting from a traumatic event or occurring gradually.
 With a gradually sustained workplace injury, it’s important to understand that there can be many contributing factors.
 Factors that can cause work-related back injuries include:

 Bad body mechanics — how you lift, push, pull and/or carry objects

 Poorly designed procedures or workstations, including slippery floors